DispatchMe/slate/source/index.html.md

 Entity | Description
 ------ | -----------
-[Work Order](#work-orders) | An object containing all of the information to create jobs, customers, organizations, and appointments.
-We recommend using this unless you have a use case that requires individual access to the underlying objects.
 [Job](#jobs) | A single body of work for a [customer](#customers), assigned to an [organization](#organization).
 [Customer](#customers) | A job currently belongs to a single customer, representing the homeowner.
 [Organization](#organizations) | Jobs are assigned to a single organization, who is responsible for doing the work.
 Depending on your business model, this could be a branch of your business, or a third-party service provider you have an agreement with.